steno-aarhus/research/onboarding/it-basics/index.md

     and password or keycard.

-**How to set up your Windows laptop for local use**
+**How to set up your Windows laptop for local use** While this basic setup is useful for clinicians that need to stay connected to their workflow as they move between physical computers during their daily work, it does not serve the needs of researchers and developers.
+While you can use Citrix and the software provided there, getting a so-called advanced setup and installing applications locally is most likely a much better choice.

 First, you need to do some shopping on the [Regional Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_category&sys_id=5cc7a91d8747b450d195ecec3fbb3555) -